gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

                 .. tab-item:: Q1

-                    Modify the code to create a simple square brightness animation from 0 to 9 at different speeds set by the delay value.
+                    Modify the code above to pulse a series of animal images.

                     .. code-block:: python